 An object type is used to help the clients of the validator to retrieve a subset of schematrons.
 That means that an object type is linked to one or more schematron.
 The attributes of the object types are:

 - Name: what is displayed in the user interface of the schematron section

 - Keyword: uniquely identified an object type, it is the key used by the client to designate an object type

 - Description: helps the user with understanding the purpose of the object type.

 As a convention, the keyword of the object type is made of the short name of the standard the schematron has been developed for followed by a dash (-) and the affinity domain/extension (IHE, epSOS, ASIP …).
 This is how EVSClient builds the keyword to retrieve the list of schematrons.

 Any object type can be edited by using the pencil icon.

 Object types which are not bound to a schematron can be deleted thanks to the trash icon.

 For each schematron file, you need to create a schematron entry in the tool.
 The attributes of a schematron are the following:

 - ID: automatically given by the tool.
 Useful to retrieve the compiled XSL related to your schematron

-- Label: the name of your schematron which will be used in the webservice to tell which schematron to use.
+- Name: the name of your schematron which will be used in the webservice to tell which schematron to use.
 Also used by EVSClient to display the list of schematrons to the user.

 - Keyword: uniquely identified the schematron